givemepower8/Phaser3Practices/docs/COC.md

 Poison spell is a must-have to take down the cc troops.

+### Funneling

+Troops are controlled by AI, once a troop is dispatched, you cannot change the command anymore.
+They will randomly pick target to attack and get distracted easily.

+For example, without funneling, heros and pekkas will go around the outside of the base to destroy the non defensing building while under the attack of defensing building inside the wall.

+Funneling is to make all the troops go to expected location by eliminating those distractions at the right timing.
+For example, wall breaker creates a funnel to the town hall.
+Bowlers, air troops can create funnels.

 ### TH 8 Strategies

 Maximize gold mine, elixir collector and dark elixir collector.